-We suggest using the following templates to aid in your promotional efforts:
+We offer the following templates to help with your promotional efforts:

 For each of these templates, be sure to remove all bracketed text and replace it with the correct details for your event before sending these out.
 (And, in the case of the customizable flyer, be sure to download a copy to your computer first before making any changes.)

-Finally, contact your local media to let them know about your Way of the Cross service.
+Finally, consider contact contacting your local media to let them know about your Way of the Cross service.
 We’ve had several local television stations out to our Way of the Cross events in recent years.
 See our page on “Earning good media coverage for your pro-life efforts” for detailed instructions.

-Use this sample press release as a template for your own.
-Note: When using all of these templates, be sure to find all the bracketed sections and fill in the correct information for your event.
+Use this sample press release as a starting point for your press release.
+Note: When using any of these templates, be sure to find all the bracketed sections and fill in the correct information for your event.

 Print your service booklets

-We’ve put together the ecumenical prayer service we use into a booklet that you can have printed at your local print shop.
-We’ve had great results going to FedEx Office, but any office supply shop or small print shop should be able to print them for you.
-Download your Way of the Cross for Victims of Abortion Prayer Book [PDF] and tell them to print the number of copies you’d like on white letter-sized paper, black and white, double sided and saddle-stapled.
+Download your Way of the Cross for Victims of Abortion Prayer Book [PDF] and tell the shop to print the number of copies you’d like on white letter-sized paper, black and white, double sided and saddle-stapled.
 They should be very cheap to print.

 Get a few more copies than you think you’ll need.
-You might be surprised by your turnout, and even if you don’t use them all this year, you might need them next year as your event grows in popularity.
+You might be surprised by your turnout.
+If you don’t use them all this year, you might need them next year as your event grows in popularity.

-Or, if you are planning to print just a few copies from home, you may prefer this version of the booklet [PDF] in which the pages are laid out consecutively.
+If you only need a few copies and can print at home, you may prefer this home printing version of the booklet [PDF] in which the pages are laid out consecutively.